Electricity bill scam

 Things to watch out for

-It can be difficult to tell if something is a scam or not but there are a couple of ways that you can put yourself in the best position to be able to detect it.
+It can be difficult to discover if something is a scam, but there are ways to prepare yourself to detect them.

 Keep on top of your bills